 It is not NIDA’s intention to provide medical advice to people about their personal drug use, but instead to provide information that helps people improve their health and their communities.
 NIDA urges drug users to consult with a qualified physician who can diagnose problems and answer personal medical questions.
 To get immediate help with a drug problem, call 1–800–662–HELP, or visit findtreatment.samhsa.gov to find a treatment provider near you.

-The purpose of the Drugs & Health Blog is to discuss the science of addiction and drug abuse.
-We welcome your comments and ideas.
-We want to hear what questions you have about drugs as well as your concerns.
+The purpose of the Drugs & Health Blog is to discuss the science of addiction and drug use.
+We want to hear your questions about drugs, and we welcome your comments.

 Comments will NOT be posted if they, or the usernames they are posted under:

-Are uncivil or contain vulgar language, personal insults, or offensive comments about other organizations and people, including their ethnicity, race, religion, sexual orientation, intelligence, or any other personal attacks.
+Contain vulgar language, personal insults, or offensive comments about other organizations or people, including their ethnicity, race, religion, sexual orientation, intelligence, or any other personal attacks.
 Debate and disagreement are welcome, but mutual respect and politeness must be maintained.

-Are spam (promoting any commercial services or products), are off topic, or make unsupported scientific or medical claims.
-Comments that include a link or URL to a personal or commercial Web site will not be posted.
+Are spam (promoting any commercial services or products), are off topic, make unsupported scientific or medical claims, or include a link or URL to a personal or commercial Web site.

 Promote behaviors that are inappropriate, illegal, or unsafe for teens, including illegal drug use.
 We will not post comments that support breaking the law.

 The Drugs & Health blog includes links to additional information created and maintained by other public and private organizations and individuals, such as universities, scientific journals, news groups, and health organizations.
 The Drugs & Health blog provides these links to connect you with added information that you may find interesting.
 If you click the link, you will leave Drugs & Health and the NIDA for Teens website.